AfterShip/eslint-config-aftership/why-we-choose-these-rules.md

 ```
 Example: http://eslint.org/docs/rules/no-console

-We use it a lot, it is difficult for us to enable this rules
+We use it a lot, it is difficult for us to enable this rule

 ### no-prototype-builtins
 ```